How to trade XRP: ripple trading strategies

-If you want to know more about how to trade ripple, we’ve got a guide for you.
+If you want to know more about how to trade ripple, we’ve got the guide for you

-XRP is now the world’s seventh-largest cryptocurrency, after it was recently overtaken by the Tether stablecoin.
-Here is guide on how to trade ripple.
+XRP is now the world’s seventh-largest cryptocurrency by market capitalisation.
+In this guide, we look at how to trade ripple.

 But first, here is a quick reminder of what ripple is, and how it works.